 - No inventory management.
 The product is produced and stored by the supplier, whose responsibility it is to track inventory.

 - No shipping and fulfillment management.
 Products are shipped directly from the warehouse.

-However, for all this to work, you need a centralized place where your store, your customers, and your suppliers all link together.
-That place is your ecommerce store.
-Here are all the connections you need to make to run your business.
+However, for all this to work, the business owner needs a centralized place where their store, customers, and suppliers all link together.
+That place is their ecommerce website.

 1. Your online inventory still needs to match what your suppliers have in stock.